sageserpent-open/americium/README.markdown

 - Transform them by mapping.
 - Combine them together by flat-mapping.
 - Filter out what you don't want.
-- You can alternate between different recipes for making the same shape of case data, either with equal probability or with weights.
+- You can alternate between different ways of making the same shape of case data, either with equal probability or with weights.
 - Use helper methods to make a trials from some collection out of a simpler trials for the collection's elements.
-- Once you've built up the right shape of trials instance, put it to use: specify an upper limit for the number of cases you want to examine and feed them to your test code.
+- Once you've built up the right kind of trials instance, put it to use: specify an upper limit for the number of cases you want to examine and feed them to your test code.
 When your test code throws an exception, the trials machinery will try to shrink down whatever test case caused it.